 We are building Ladders of Opportunity for employment.
 This takes a general area of interest that the student may have and works to find an area on campus that could be a good fit for an internship opportunity.
 After that quarter, if the internship was a success, we will move to develop other skills or deepen already acquired skills with a different internship.
 It could be within the same area of interest or some place else.
 Our goal is to offer choice to our students and to open up their understanding about what is possible when they consider the world of work.
 Having a world-class university willing to open its doors and share the diverse employment opportunities available is an incredible gift and our program takes full advantage of it.

-We have an Employment/Internship Director - Philip Leung - and an Employment Specialist - Steve Ruder - who are dedicated to maximizing our campus opportunities and developing off-campus opportunities as well.
-Both of these people are highly experienced and have decades of expertise in supported, inclusive employment.
+We have an Employment/Internship Director - Philip Leung - who is dedicated to maximizing our campus opportunities and developing off-campus opportunities as well.
+Philip is highly experienced and has decades of expertise in supported, inclusive employment.
 We are so lucky!

 Some of the locations on campus where Redwood SEED Scholars have worked:

 UC Davis Women's Volleyball Team

 Redwood SEED Scholar Karis Chun finds opportunity and support through her employment at the UC Davis Library.
 Read about her experience and that of her student mentor in this article published by the library.